Virtual Destructor In C++ - C++ Programming Tutorial

 Explanation

-In this example, we have taken a Base* pointer to create a Derived object.
-We also took a base class.
-After that, it deletes the pointer object occupied by the base class' destructor and the derived class's destructor.
-The base class pointer only removes the base class's destructor without calling the derived class' destructor in the program.
-Hence, it leaks the memory in the program.
+In this instance, we've utilized a Base* pointer to instantiate a Derived object.
+Additionally, a base class was employed.
+Subsequently, the program deallocates the memory occupied by the pointer object using the base class' destructor and the derived class's destructor.
+However, the base class pointer solely invokes the base class's destructor while omitting the derived class's destructor.
+Consequently, memory leakage occurs within the program.

 C++ Example to display a Class Destructor using a Virtual Destructor